sid3425/nixconfig/README.md

 ### Note: This project should mainly be used as a reference if you are learning how NixOS and/or the Nix package manager works.
 You can use it on your own systems, however I do not guarantee it will work 100% unless modifications specific to your system are made.
+Also, this readme is rather out of date with my older configuration, this will be updated soon.

 This is my system configuration based on the [NixOS](https://nixos.org) Linux Distribution.
 While this configuration is specific to my use cases and my current hardware, I would suggest to change the configs based on your use cases.